chinamike65/hugo-tuolesi/content/book6/book6en.md

 86

 2. Buddha

 A Buddha is a person who has cut off the two obstacles, the purest body, speech, and mind, a person who is fully enlightened and omniscient, a person who has obtained the four perfect bodies, and a person with the most complete blessings and wisdom.

-The Buddha understands all suffering and the causes of suffering, understands the suffering and afflictions of sentient beings in the six realms, and understands the methods to resolve them.
+The Buddha understands all suffering and the causes of suffering, understands the suffering and afflictions of sentient beings in the six realms, and understands the ways to resolve them.

-The Buddhas mentioned by the Xianzong refer to the Buddhas of the ten directions and three times, such as Shakyamuni Buddha and Amitabha Buddha.
+The Buddhas mentioned by the Mahayana refer to the Buddhas of the ten directions and the three times, such as Shakyamuni Buddha and Amitabha Buddha.

-The Buddha mentioned in Tantra includes four deities: the deity of the affairs department, such as the five-nature Manjushri, the thousand-hand Guanyin, the twenty-one Tara, etc.; the deity of the line of action, such as Vairocana Bodhi Buddha, etc.; the deity of the yoga department, such as the Great Sun Tathagata Etc.; the deities of the Supreme Yoga Department, such as Mahavira, Kalachakra, etc., include all the Buddhas of the manifest and tantric.
+The Buddha mentioned in Tantra includes four deities: the deity of the affairs department, such as the five-nature Manjushri, the thousand-hand Guanyin, the twenty-one aspects of Tara, etc.; the deity of the line of action, such as Vairocana Bodhi Buddha, etc.; the deity of the yoga tantra, such as the Great Sun Tathagata, etc.; the deities of the Supreme Yoga, such as Mahavira, Kalachakra, etc., include all the Buddhas of the manifest and tantric.

-3. Law
+3. Dharma

-Dhamma refers to teaching and proof.
+Dharma refers to teaching and proof.

 The teachings refer to 84,000 dharmas.
 People have 84,000 kinds of afflictions, and there are 84,000 dharmas to deal with afflictions.
 Therefore, the more dharmas you learn, the better, and the more you can deal with people's afflictions. .